 All employers must provide work and workplaces that are safe and healthful.
 In other words, as an employer, you must follow state laws governing job safety and health.
-Failure to do so can result in a threat to the life or health of workers, and substantial monetary penalties.
+Failure to do so can result in a threat to the life or health of workers, and

-You must display this poster in a conspicuous place where notices to employees are employees.
+You must display this poster in a conspicuous place where notices to employees are customarily posted so everyone on the job can be aware of basic rights and employees.
 Failure to do so could result in criminal charges, monetary penalties, and

-You must have a written and effective Injury and Illness Prevention Program (IIPP) meeting the requirements of California Code of Regulations, title 8, section 3203 (www.dir.ca.gov/title8/3203.html).
+You must have a written and effective Injury and Illness Prevention Program (IIPP) meeting the requirements of California Code of Regulations, title 8, section 3203 (www.dir.ca.gov title8/3203.html) and provide access to employees and their designated representatives.

-You must be aware of hazards your employees face on the job and keep records
+You must be aware of hazards your employees face on the job and keep records showing that each employee has been trained in the hazards unique to each job

-You must notify a local Cal/OSHA district office of any serious injury or illness, or death occurring on the job.
-Be sure to do this immediately after calling for emergency help assist the injured employee.
+You must notify a local Cal/OSHA district office of any serious injury or illness, or death. occurring on the job.
+Be sure to do this immediately after calling for emergency help to assist the injured employee.
 Failure to report a serious injury or illness, or death, within 8 hours can result in a minimum civil penalty of \$5,000.